 In this article

 Dental schools are good sources of quality, low-cost dental treatment.
-Most dental schools run clinics where dental students provide dental services at reduced prices.
-This allows students to gain experience in treating patients.
+Most dental schools run clinics where students provide dental services at reduced or halved prices, sometimes less.

-Dental schools offer dental treatment at half the price — or even less.
-Experienced and licensed dentists closely supervise the treatments, so appointments take longer than usual.
-This is because the supervisors have to check every step as the dental student works on you.
+Experienced and licensed dentists closely supervise the treatments, which means appointments take longer than usual.
+The supervisors check every step as the dental student works on your teeth, giving you more peace of mind.

 There are advantages and disadvantages associated with low-cost dental services.
-It's important to know what you're getting into so you get to make an informed decision.
+It’s important to know what to expect so you can make an informed decision.

 Pros of dental schools: